Mary-xl/MarysBlog/_posts/2019-10-10-Plant-Height-Estimation-from-Aerial Platforms.md

 ground LiDAR, a systematic under-estimation is observed for structure from motion techniques (aerial point cloud derived plant height) .
 The authors believe their result agrees with previous studies [5] where it is found that structure from motion from aerial imagery lacks the ability to reconstruct accurately the top of the canopy, due to the reason that aerial RGB imagery has a coarser spatial resolution and limited penetration capacity compared with ground LiDAR.
 Future research will be focused mitigating these two shortcomings with other sensors and technologies.

+## Development
+I personally contributed to over 70% of system design and development (the whole backend pipeline), including the main innovation of ground height estimation of invisible areas and various point cloud processing procedures for layer segmentation and height estimation.

 ## Reference
 [1] K. Zhang, S.-C. Chen, D. Whitman, M.-L. Shyu, J. Yan, and C. Zhang,